g0v1ndN/Harry-Potter-Quiz-App/README.md

 Welcome to my Harry Potter themed quiz application, which I created to expand my knowledge of web development by exploring JavaScript.
 After gaining a better understanding of HTML and CSS, I wanted to challenge myself with a more dynamic and interactive project.
 This quiz application allowed me to delve into the world of JavaScript and learn how to create an engaging and user-friendly web application.
 As a fan of the Harry Potter books, I chose to make the quiz application themed around the series to add a fun and exciting element to the project.

 ## Features:
+Here are a few features of this webpage.
 1. The webpage has a main container div with class "app" which wraps all the content of the webpage.
 2. The webpage has a container with class "quiz" which contains the quiz question, answer options, and the next button.
 3. The background color of the website is a linear gradient that changes from one color to another.
 This is achieved using the CSS property background-image with the linear-gradient() function.